Chapter 48

 Vicki thrust away thoughts of some body as she tried to pacify her agitated nerve endings into ladylike composure.
 Outside the car it might be zero degrees or below, but inside her overcoat and sexy purple dress and lavender lingerie and olivaceous epidermis, fierce tropical winds were gusting with no sign of reduction.

 WOW...
 I mean, WOW...
-Talk about “On a hot winter night would you offer your throat to the wolf with the red roses?...
+Talk about “On a hot summer (make that winter) night would you offer your throat to the wolf with the red roses?...”

 “This the right place?”